Odin94/Progeny-vtm-v5-character-creator/README.md

 * Add meaningful-ish error messages when things go wrong
 * Give people a way to give feedback
+* Link back to your personal website

-* Release and ask for feedback
+* Ask for feedback in VtM spaces

 * Add rituals for blood sorcery